How to Use INDEX MATCH with Multiple Criteria for Date Range

 identification

-In cases, we have multiple products to extract their price from the dataset.
-It kind of looks like the following picture,
+In case we have multiple products to extract their price from the dataset, you can drag the formula down to autofill the cells.

 index match function result